 Washington Attractions Update

-For those wishing to go on a daytrip out of town, a Gettysburg Battlefield Tour is still a viable option.
+For those wishing to go on a day trip out of town, a Gettysburg Battlefield Tour is still a viable option.
 Currently, the Museum & Visitor Center is open Thu-Mon 9 a.m – 4 p.m.
+In May, the Museum & Visitor Center will be open 9-5 daily.
 Battlefield experiences at Manassas, Fredericksburg, and Chancellorsville are also feasible.

 Our website has a listing of oft-visited attractions in the area with their operating status noted.
 We will update this listing periodically but it’s best to call us to get the most up-to-date information.